ProjectPythia/unstructured-grid-viz-cookbook/README.md

 ## Motivation

-High-level, scalable visualizations of native unstructured grids is a much-needed ability in the Scientific Python Ecosystem.
-To achieve this, the process needs to:
+The ability to natively visualize unstructured grids is a much-needed ability within the Scientific Python Ecosystem, which poses multiple challenges and needs to:

-- Not regrid the unstructured grids into structured grids
+- Not regrid the source unstructured grid to structure
-- Use provided information such as connectivity variables that come with the grid
+- Take advantage of grid information, such as connectivity variables
 - Limit the amount of pre-processing needed to prepare the data for Python visualization tools

 UXarray enables such visualization methods that operate directly on unstructured grid data,